-If you’re looking to learn about how you can find online work, you are in the right place!
-Remote work has many benefits like the ability to work a flexible schedule and the possibility of traveling around Southeast Asia or other areas you’ve dreamt of seeing while earning an income.
+If you’re looking to learn about how you can find online work, you are in the right place.
+Remote work has many benefits like the ability to work a flexible schedule and the possibility of travelling around Southeast Asia or other areas you’ve dreamt of seeing while earning an income.

-Are you hoping to finally be location independent?
-Are you trying to change up your day-to-day and find a new gig?
-There are so many opportunities out there for remote work and tons of websites to find these opportunities.
-We’re here to tell you about our favorite ones!
+Whether you’re hoping to finally be location independent or trying to change up your day-to-day and find a new gig, there are so many opportunities out there for remote work.

 Keep in mind that these sites are in no specific order.
 The ones that will work best for you are going to depend on what kind of work you do or are interested in doing.